apache/incubator-toree-website/documentation/user/installation.md

 # Configuring Spark

-There are two options for setting configuration options for Spark.
+Toree is started using the `spark-submit` script.
+All configuration options from Spark are consistent with configuring a [Spark Submit](http://spark.apache.org/docs/latest/submitting-applications.html) job.
+There are two ways of setting configuration options for Spark.

 The first is at install time with the `--spark_opts` command line option.